 Article 239 TABLE C

 Faults under Table C are penalised in seconds which are added to the time taken by the Athlete to complete his round or by Elimination.
+EA Faults and Penalties are in italics.

 Penalties under Table C